matrixgpt/matrix-chatgpt-bot/README.md

 # Good to know

 - The "storage"-folder contains all your encryption keys.
 If you delete it, you will loose access to all your encrypted messages.
-- The bot will reply in a thread.
-If you want to keep the context you need to reply to this thread otherwise the bot will think its a new conversation.
-"Threads" are still an experimental feature so you would need to activate it in your clients settings (e.g. in Element in the "lab"-section).
+- The bot replies in a thread.
+If you want to keep the context you need to reply to this thread or the bot will think its a new conversation.
+"Threads" were recently an experimental feature so you may need to activate it in your clients settings (e.g. in Element in the "lab"-section).
+- There is support to set the context to work at the room level, the thread level or both (threads fork the conversation from the main room)

 # FAQ

 ## What do I do if a login fails?
 - Its strongly suggested to use google as the prefererred login method to avoid being not abled to solve the required captchas
-- Make sure that 2FA is deactivated (E.g. use the above mentioned workaroud or create a fresh google account
+- Make sure that 2FA is deactivated (E.g. use the above mentioned workaroud or create a fresh google account)

 ## How do I handle "[Error: decryption failed because the room key is missing]"
 Encryption works great with this package but can sometimes be a bit sensitive.
 Following steps can help to solve the "encryption" error